 * Unless the school district makes arrangements for the examination of Applied Music students, the evaluation of the student’s work will be at the discretion of the certified teacher, and the grade should be filed with the school at the appropriate time.
 Some schools will provide a form for the teacher to complete, or you may use the WSMTA Report in Applied Music Study form.

 If you are a STUDENT, please ask your teacher about this program.

-If you are a WSMTA CERTIFIED TEACHER with questions or would like the packet of information and forms,
+If you are a CERTIFIED TEACHER (NCTM or WSCTM) with questions or would like the packet of information and forms,

 please contact Music Artistry Program Chair, Jason Kuo.